Paroyer/ModCatalogue/Mods/Models.md

 [PokemonSprites](http://www.mediafire.com/file/51ftlcalp2qa2ut/Pokemon.zip/file)

+Should add the community pack eventually

+Also the non-existent weapon/armor fix

 &bull; I May do standalone page for each one of them at some point, if there's enough so that is a minimum relevant.
 We'll see

 ## Comments: